sharpenhead/d.js-v14-Anti-Swear-System/README.md

 This is an anti-swear system with the options to enable and disable it for your server, as well as the ability to log any violations in a specified channel.

 ### `⚠️` **Warning:**
 When copying over the files from this repository, remember to adjust the file paths to match the files on your bot.
+Also remember to modify the embed colors to your preference.

 ### `❗` **Requirements:**
 You need the antiscam schema for this command to work.